How To Determine Correct Stirrup Length for Your Dressage Work

 Sometimes, at the beginning of a lesson, I ask a student to ride without stirrups for five minutes.
 A tense rider needs to stretch his or her inner leg muscles by lifting the knee away from the saddle for a few seconds and allowing it to fall into a deeper position farther back.
 Concentrating on one leg at a time and then on both legs simultaneously works well.
 After a few minutes of stretching and relaxing, the legs are usually more comfortable in a deeper position.
 At this point, I check the length of the stirrup.
 The bottom of the iron should be between the anklebone and the heel.

 There are a number of factors to consider when deciding whether you can ride more effectively with stirrups on the shorter or longer side.
 For young, green, spooky or rough-gaited horses, it is helpful to ride with stirrups one or two holes shorter than you would on horses schooling upper-level movements.
-When a rider’s legs are long relative to the horse’s barrel, shorter stirrups allow him to make contact with the horse’s sides without lifting his heels.
+When a rider’s legs are long relative to the horse’s barrel, shorter stirrups allow him to make contact with the horse’s sides without lifting her heels.
 When the rider’s leg is short relative to the horse’s barrel, longer stirrups may be necessary.

 Steven Wolgemuth, U.S. Dressage Federation bronze, silver and gold medalist; winner of many national titles, all-breed awards and top honors at dressage shows on the East Coast; owns and operates Graemont Farm in Manheim, Pennsylvania.